The Sterling College Core Curriculum

 “This small college is one of the most important places in this country.
 Any institution can announce its ideals; great ones live them out–in the curriculum, on the campus, and in the portfolio.” —Bill McKibben, honorary Sterling alumnus, environmental activist, and author of The End of Nature, Deep Economy, and Oil and Honey

-Upper-level core requirements engage students in focused, applied research.
-Sterling offers two primary paths towards completion of capstone work in the senior year: the 6-credit, two-semester Senior Project and the 15-credit three-semester Senior Applied Research Project (SARP).
+Upper-level core requirements engage students in focused, applied research through the two-semester, variable-credit Senior Year Research Project (SYRP).
 Occasionally, if students can demonstrate that they have successfully completed a series of upper-level courses that create a capstone experience, students may petition the Dean of Academics and propose a coursework-only option to fulfill their capstone requirement.

 Finally, seniors take Senior Seminar, an interdisciplinary seminar that enables cross-disciplinary conversation toward becoming environmental stewards after graduation.